jagseer-singh/pms/README.txt

 -pms/main.py

 Extra files:
-	We could not find any dataset for our project so we had to create databases.
+	We could not find any dataset for our project so we had to create datasets.

 	-Stock.csv and Stock.xlsx contains stock meaning the drugs availabe at the pharmacy.
 	-sql_scripts.sql contains SQL queries to create the required database and tables that are required for this project.